Posted on May 13th, 2021 by Zane Cagle

 Drowning is the second leading cause of serious injury or death for U.S. children.
-Nine people drown every day in the US and 75% of the drowning occurs between May and September.
+Nine people drown every day in the US, and 75% of the drowning occurs between May and September.
 Many steps can be taken to prevent your child from drowning or sustaining a serious injury.
-Children don’t just drown in swimming pool accidents.
-Children can drown in bath tubs, drainage ditches, and buckets as well.
+However, children don’t just drown in swimming pool accidents.
+Children can drown in bathtubs, drainage ditches, and buckets as well.
 The most reasonable solution to safeguarding your children is by teaching children to swim.
-However, parents of even the strongest swimmers should gather strategies on safeguarding their children around water as to avoid injuries such as tramautic brain injury or spinal cord injuries.
+However, parents of even the strongest swimmers should gather strategies on safeguarding their children around water to avoid injuries such as traumatic brain injury or spinal cord injuries.

 Some general safety rules include:

 - Children should never swim alone, even if they know how to swim.
 Cramps and fatigue can cause an accomplished swimmer to drown.